bartnv/libtables2/docs/index.md

-# Welcome to the documentation pages for Libtables
+# Welcome to the Libtables documentation

 Libtables allows for rapid development of dynamic, interactive web- applications that leverage the power of a relational database backend.
 It is aimed at developers with a firm grasp of SQL who wish to minimize the time spent on writing the